Electronic Visit Verification Information

 Please note the following:

 - Fiserv utilizes a train-the-trainer model, which means one or two people from your agency attend training, then go back to your agency and train the rest of your staff.
 They will be responsible for training your individual caregivers.
-All caregivers must be trained prior to the go-live date of December 4th, 2020.

 - There are various options for training dates, and you may register for the dates that work with your schedule.
 While multiple dates exist, you must register for the modules that correspond with the system you have selected.